wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 Q: Can I hack this plug-in and hope to see my code in the next release?

 A: For sure, this is just happened and can happen again if you write useful new features and good code.
 Try to see how I maintain the code and try to do the same (or even better of course), I have rules on how I write it, don't want "spaghetti code", I'm Italian and I want spaghetti only on my plate.
-There is no guarantee that your patch will reach Cimy User Extra Fields, but feel free to do a fork of this project and distribuite it, this is GPL!
+There is no guarantee that your patch will hit an official upcoming release of the plug-in, but feel free to do a fork of this project and distribute it, this is GPL!

 Q1: I have found a bug what can I do?